 #27 Enjoy Take-out at Buckley Park

 Order take-out from our multitude of dining options and relax at Buckley Park, located on the north end of Main Avenue.
-This spot is a great place to hang out for a mellow evening or gather for a city-wide event, either way, this is the ideal evening spot (we encourage you to practice proper social distancing).
+This spot is a great place to hang out for a mellow evening or gather for a city-wide event, either way, this is the ideal evening spot.

 Fort Lewis College offers an on-campus disc golf course, free to play on at any time.
 The course is composed of 18 baskets located on both the northeast and southeast sides of the campus and is an excellent place to hang out in a lowkey environment for a relaxing activity.